OutSystems/docs-product/src/ref/configuration-tool/tabs/scheduler.md

 Configuration | Description | Default value
 ---|---|---
 Max.
 Concurrent Timers | Maximum number of Timers (asynchronous jobs) that can be executed at the same time in each Front-end Server. | `3`
-Scheduler Service Port | The port the scheduler service listens to. | `12002`
+Scheduler Service Primary Port | The primary port the scheduler service listens to. | `12102` Scheduler Service Secondary Port | The secondary port the scheduler service listens to. | `12002`